joisarjignesh/bigbluebutton/README.md

 ##### Recording ready callback [URL](https://docs.bigbluebutton.org/dev/api.html#recording-ready-callback-url)
 - You can ask the BigBlueButton server to make a callback to your application when the recording for a meeting is ready for viewing.
 Upon receiving the callback your application could, for example, send the presenter an e-mail to notify them that their recording is ready

-   ##### Note :  Recording ready callback URL will notify silently, User won't redirect to that page for testing     Recording ready callback see [webhook site](https://webhook.site)
+   ##### Note :  Recording ready callback URL will notify silently, User won't redirect to that page.
+    - For testing Recording ready callback see [webhook site](https://webhook.site)
 ```php
 \Bigbluebutton::create([
     'meetingID' => 'tamku',